Is Pet Insurance Worth It & What Does It Cost?

 Pet insurance plans are flexible to meet your individual needs.

 For those who can’t afford expensive surgeries or treatments, sometimes putting your pet to sleep is the only option.
-That’s a painful decision, and it’s also pricey with euthanization costs around $300.
+That’s a painful decision. 💔 And it’s also pricey, with euthanization costing around $300.
 And since not all cities allow backyard burials, you might have to pay even more to cremate your pet.

-Additionally, you’ll need to take your dog’s specific breed into consideration.
+Additionally, you’ll need to take your pet’s breed, especially dog’s, into consideration.
 If you have a show dog, you’ll want to think about theft or life insurance coverage for your furry friend, whereas if you have a breed deemed “dangerous”, canine liability protection is another facet you’ll want to consider.
-Check out this article from Bankrate which takes a deep dive into determining the right coverage for your pets.
+Check out this article from Bankrate, which takes a deep dive into determining the right coverage for your pets.

 That’s where pet insurance comes in.

 Just like human medical insurance, you pay a small amount every month to get coverage for those big, unplanned vet bills.
 Whether you want an emergencies-only plan or one that covers routine care, there are plenty of options at various price points on the market.

 Pet insurance will give you more peace of mind if your pet were to become ill or injured.
 With a plan in place, you’ll:

 - Be able to select care from any licensed veterinarian in your area

 - Get coverage for dogs, cats, birds, and even exotic pets

 - Drastically minimize the budget hit from hefty vet bills